 Systems in Your Home

 If your hot water heater, air conditioner, furnace and electrical systems are not new, understand that your homes value will be reduced because of it.
 Anything past 7-8 years will be a negative to a buyer because those items will likely need to be replaced prior to them being able to sell.
-This can be a signifcant cost and will put off many buyers. your price should reflect your use of these items and you should also be aware that buyers will be planning on paying for these items to be replaced at some point during their time owning the home.
+This can be a significant cost and will put off many buyers. your price should reflect your use of these items and you should also be aware that buyers will be planning on paying for these items to be replaced at some point during their time owning the home.

 Now that your home has been visually staged, here are some well-tested rules geared toward helping your home to show easily and effectively: